 - Results to be published later this summer at start of Tick Awareness Month in July - scale of response from vets has ‘overwhelmed’ scientists

-LONDON, 30 March 2016 – Scientists at University of Bristol conducting the Big Tick Project (1) in conjunction with MSD Animal Health (known as Merck Animal Health in the United States and Canada) say recent confirmed cases of Babesia canis (2) in dogs that had not travelled abroad, have increased the need for surveillance of tick-borne disease in the UK.
+LONDON, 30 March 2016 – Scientists at University of Bristol conducting the Big Tick Project (1) in conjunction with MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) say recent confirmed cases of Babesia canis (2) in dogs that had not travelled abroad, have increased the need for surveillance of tick-borne disease in the UK.

 Following an ‘overwhelming’ response by veterinary practices, The Big Tick Project, led by Professor Richard Wall and launched last spring by TV naturalist Chris Packham, has become the largest-ever veterinary study of ticks and tick-borne disease in the UK, if not worldwide.